Low field extension for magnetometers (TinyBee) used for investigations on low-dimensional superconductors with Bc1 < 5G: Supporting Material

-In the following we present a short introduction of the PME, which was observed for the first time in polycrystalline samples of the HTSC Bi$_2$Sr$_2$CaCu$_2$O$_{8-\delta}$ \cite{Svedlindh:89}.
+In the following we provide a short introduction of the PME.
 The best way to identify the PME is to perform magnetic field studies employing zero-field-cooled (ZFC) and field-cooled (FC) measurements.
-The sequences of the ZFC and FC procedures are illustrated in a schematic $B$-$T$ phase diagram (Fig.~\ref{fig2}(a)).
-ZFC sequences in low magnetic fields usually result in a complete shielding effect at low temperatures ($\chi_{V}\cong-1$), whereas the FC curves exhibit paramagnetic behavior, which decreases with increasing field due to an enhancement of the diamagnetic contribution.
-Such shielding behavior is seen in Fig.~\ref{fig2}(b) in the case of Bi-2:2:1:2-samples by Wohlleben and coworkers \cite{Braunisch:92}.
-The PME was first attributed to spontaneous formation of current loops caused by $\pi$-junctions in weak links between domain boundaries, which are aligned in small external magnetic fields.
-Later, the PME was also found in single-crystalline YBa$_2$Cu$_3$O$_{7-\delta}$ \cite{Riedling:94}.
-Several controversial concepts are proposed to elucidate the nature and origin of the PME (for an overview, see Ref.~\onlinecite{Ortiz:01}).
-Here we will discuss the first example of an anisotropic Wohlleben effect, where even the ZFC sequences in 18R-SnSe$_{2}\{\textrm{CoCp}_2\}_{0.1}$ curves exhibit a paramagnetic response.
+The sequences of the ZFC and FC procedures are illustrated in a schematic $B$-$T$ phase diagram (Fig.\,\ref{Abb:PME}a).
+ZFC sequences in low magnetic fields usually result in a complete shielding effect at low temperatures ($\chi_{V}\cong-1$), whereas the FC curves exhibit paramagnetic behavior, which decreases with increasing field due to an enhancement of the diamagnetic contribution. \footnote[6]{W.~Braunisch, N.~Knauf, V.~Kataev, S.~Neuhausen, A.~Gr\"{u}tz, A.~Kock, B.~Roden, D.~Khomskii, and D.~Wohlleben.
+Paramagnetic {Meissner} effect in {Bi} high-temperature superconductors. {\em Phys.
+Rev. Lett.}, 68(12):1908--1911, 1992.}